tokyo-ios-meetup/PresentationSlides/slides.md

 - March 21st - 22nd, with workshops on the 23rd
 - https://www.tryswift.co/events/2019/tokyo/en/
-- Early Bird tickets available now
+- Use the coupon code: TRYIOSMEETUP for $50 (USD) Discount

 ---

 # CyberAgent is moving!

 - After the February meetup, CyberAgent will move to a new building.
-- We are hoping to move with them to their new building, which is still in Shibuya.
+- We are hoping to move with them to their new building, which is still in Shibuya but it will not be possible in March.
-- We do not yet know many details, please stay tuned.
+- We will (tentatively) have our March 24th meetup at Cookpad in Ebisu for one month.

 ---